Rome, Sumner County, Kansas

 Rome is an unincorporated community in Sumner County, Kansas, United States.
-It is located about 6.5 miles south of Wellington at about 0.5 miles east of the intersection of U.S. Route 81 and E 90th St, next to the railroad.
+It is located approximately 6.5 miles south of Wellington and about 0.5 mile east of the intersection of U.S. Route 81 and E 90th St, adjacent to the railroad.

 History

 A post office was opened in Rome in 1874, and remained in operation until it was discontinued in 1933.

 Economy

 Rome has a Farmers Co-Op Grain business with the capability to load grain into rail cars.

 Education

 The community is served by Wellington USD 353 public school district.